Love Games (film): Cast

-Production

 Marketing

 The trailer and first poster of the film was released on 2 March 2016.
 The trailer had over a million views on YouTube in few days.

 Soundtrack

 The first song titled "Awargi" was released on 5 March 2016 where as the complete soundtrack consisting of seven tracks was released on 8 March 2016 under T-Series.
 It also had English songs.
 It was composed by Sangeet-Siddharth and the lyrics were given by Kausar Munir and Vikram Bhatt.